Category Archives: appetizer

 Avocado

 (all veg sliced julienne in the slimmest cut you can manage.
-Quantities vary based on how think you want your rolls to be.
+Quantities vary based on how thick you want your rolls to be.
 I suggest 1.5-2″ around.)

 Rice paper wrappers